dharFr/mediaRecorder-test/README.md

 # Media Recorder Test

+**_This project was a prototype to the final version available at https://github.com/dailymotion/camcorder_**

 Let's see if we can use the new MediaRecorder API to record a video in the browser and upload it directly to Dailymotion.

 ## setup